-This guide serves as an excellent primer for developers who are keen to learn how to program in AWS SAM.
-After a brief introduction of the Model, we will review each of the following key resources:
+This guide is a primer for developers who are interested in learning how to program in AWS SAM.
+We’ll discuss the following key AWS SAM topics and features:

-- Function-as-a-Service (Faas): Think of FaaS as a ready-to-implement framework that can be easily tailored to the needs of an enterprise business.
-In the realm of pre-packaged services, Function-as-a-Service is also sometimes known as Framework-as-a-Service or FaaS, falls in between Software-as-a-Service and Platform-as-a-Service.
-You can learn more about FaaS here.
+- Function-as-a-Service (FaaS).
+Think of FaaS as a ready-to-implement framework that can be easily tailored to the needs of an enterprise business.
+FaaS allows customers to develop and run code without the need to provision and manage infrastructure.

 Who uses AWS SAM?